zenius-education/.github/.github/PULL_REQUEST_TEMPLATE/bug.md

 ### Reviewer Checklist [PR Reviewer]:

 - [ ] Jira Id is tagged and correct
-- [ ] No new vulnerabilities are pointed out by SonarQube
-- [ ] No new code smells are pointed out by SonarQube
 - [ ] If possible, unit test is adeded to prevent similar bugs in future
 - [ ] If possible, e2e test is added to prevent similar bugs in future